evilsoft/crocks/docs/src/pages/docs/crocks/Async.md

 the [`Resolved`](#resolved) portion.
 When the requirement or need to map the [`Rejected`](#rejected) portion arises, `bimap` can be used.

-`bimap` takes (2) functions as its arguments.
+`bimap` takes two functions as its arguments.
 The first function is used to map a [`Rejected`](#rejected) instance, while the second maps a [`Resolved`](#resolved) instance.
 While `bimap` requires that both possible instances are to be mapped, if the desire to map only